File uploads with HTML

 }

-• opacity: 0 — makes the input transparent.
+— makes the input transparent.z-index: −1

-• position: absolute - make sure that the element doesn’t interfere with sibling elements.
+- make sure that the element doesn’t interfere with sibling elements.

-We would set this as the default CSS Then we would write a short Script that would change the CSS once someone selected a file, so that the user could see a Submit button, for instance.
+We would set this as the default CSS, then we would write a short script that would change the CSS once someone selected a file, so that the user could see a Submit button, for instance.

 There are a couple of other potential CSS options: